RealTimeLogic/Xedge32/doc/source/GettingStarted.rst

 Option 1: Use Binary
 ---------------------

-To upload code to your ESP32 board, begin by downloading the `ESP32 firmware archive file <https://realtimelogic.com/downloads/bas/ESP32-firmware.zip>`_, which includes the ESP32 Flash Tool.
-Once you have downloaded the file, unzip the archive to any directory, and follow the steps below.
+To upload the Xcode32 firmware to your ESP32 board, begin by downloading the `ESPRESSIF Flash Tool <https://www.espressif.com/en/support/download/other-tools>`_ and `Xedge32-Firmware.zip <https://realtimelogic.com/downloads/bas/Xedge32-Firmware.zip>`_.
+Unzip both archives.

 1. Connect your ESP32 board to your computer and find the com port used by using the Device Manager.
-2. Start the `flash_download_tool_3.9.4.exe` executable.
+2. Start the ESPRESSIF Flash Tool `flash_download_tool_3.9.4.exe` executable.
 3. When the tool starts, select ChipType ESP32 and click OK.
+4. On the SPIDownload page, set the COM port to the one used by the ESP32 and set Speed to 115200.
+5. Click the ERASE button and wait for it to complete.
-4. On the SPIDownload page, click the 3 dots (...) to browse to the bin files you downloaded.
+6. Click the 3 dots (...) to browse to the bin files you downloaded.
-5. Select the following binary files and set the address accordingly:
+7. Select the following binary files and set the address accordingly:

 +-----------------------+-------------------+
 | Binary File           | Address           |